MatthewAlexanderSmith/rainforest/README.md

  Q: in the code above, where is 'data' coming from?
 Is it an object that is by default, passed back with the request?

+ A: By default the response text is passed to .done callback.
+You can name it whatever you want...

 ## $.getScript()
 #### another shorthand function